boribs/cpu_sim/README.md

 - `const` is a constant.
 - `reg` is a register.
 - `mem` is a memory address.
-- `tag` is a tag in the source code.

 > Every operation that modifies a value must be done within registers.
 > Eventually the compiler will allow for certain accomodations such as adding a value from memory.